Bias Mimicking: A Simple Sampling Approach for Bias Mitigation: Experiments

-Bias Mimicking takes in the original dataset distribution of target labels and produces a different version for each class $y$, denoted as $d_y$, where class $y$ samples are preserved, and the bias of $y$ is mimcked in the other classes.
-By using every $d_y$, we expose the model to the entire dataset.
-In this section, we investigate the effect of each $d_y$ on performance.
-To that end, we perform an experiment using the binary classification tasks outlined in Section \ref{sec:binary_class_bench}.
-For each task, thus, we have two versions of the dataset target labels $d_1, d_2$.
-We compare three different models performances: model (1) trained on only $(d_1)$, model (2) trained on only $(d_2)$ and finally model (3) trained on both $(d_1, d_2)$.
-The last version being the one used by our method.
+For each class, $c\in C$, Bias Mimicking returns a subsampled version of the dataset $d_c \subset D$ where class $c$ samples are preserved, and the bias of $c$ is mimicked in the other classes.
+In this section, we investigate the effect of each $d_c$ on performance.
+We use the binary classification tasks in Section \ref{sec:main_results}.
+For each task, thus, we have two versions of the dataset $d_{c_1}, d_{c_2}$ where $c_1$ is the first class and $c_2$ is the second.
+We compare three different models performances: model (1) trained on only $d_{c_1}$, model (2) trained on only $d_{c_2}$, and finally, model (3) trained on both $(d_{c_1}, d_{c_2})$.
+The last version is the one used by our method.
 We use the Unbiased Accuracy Metric (UA).
 We also break down the metric into two versions: $\text{UA}_1$ where accuracy is averaged over class 1 subgroups, and $\text{UA}_2$ where accuracy is averaged over class 2 subgroups.
-Note that, overall, the model trained on $(d_1)$ performs better at predicting $y_1$ but worse at predicting $y_2$ as outlined by results in Table \ref{tab:dyeffect}.
-We note the same trend with the model trained on $(d_2)$ but in reverse.
-This disparity in performance harms the Unbiased Accuracy.
-However, a model trained on $(d_1, d_2)$ balances both accuracies and achieves the best total Unbiased Accuracy (UA).
-These results emphasize the importance of each $d_y$ for good performance.
+Observe the results in Table \ref{tab:dyeffect}.
+Overall, the model trained on $(d_{c_1})$ performs better at predicting $c_1$ but worse at predicting $c_2$.
+We note the same trend with the model trained on $(d_{c_2})$ but in reverse.
+This disparity in performance harms the average Unbiased Accuracy (UA).
+However, a model trained on $(d_{c_1}, d_{c_2})$ balances both accuracies and achieves the best total Unbiased Accuracy (UA).
+These results emphasize the importance of each $d_c$ for good performance.